-Maternity benefits are not payable as such.
-However, a qualified employee may receive sickness benefits if she is unable to work or if working would be injurious to her health because of pregnancy, miscarriage, or childbirth.
+A qualified employee may receive sickness benefits if she is unable to work or if working would be injurious to her health because of pregnancy, miscarriage, or childbirth.
 Such benefits are paid in the same amounts as any other sickness benefits.
+Paternity benefits are not payable.